softwareconstruction240/autograder/getting-started/windows.md

 provides instructions for the autograder using IntelliJ.
 Further reading can be found [here](https://www.jetbrains.com/help/idea/connect-to-devcontainer.html).

 This requires having Docker installed and running on your machine.
-To develop with IntelliJ, it also requires the full professional version (or a student license of it).
-The VSCode equivalent is free.
+It also requires the full professional version of IntelliJ (or a student license of it).

-### IntelliJ
+### Setup

-To do this in IntelliJ, navigate to `.devcontainer/devcontainer.json`.
+Navigate to `.devcontainer/devcontainer.json`.
 There should be an icon that pops up next to the opening curly brace.
 Click the icon, then select `Create Dev Container and Clone Sources...`.
 (Not to be confused with `Mount Sources`, which doesn't quite work.
 If the Clone Sources option does not appear, see below.)
 This should pop up a dialog box that allows you to change a few options about the container.
 Look through them